 Strange bedfellow to say the least!

-Watch this short video and decide whether you’d like to continue making your bed every day and continue to appear the “non-slob” — or if you’d rather skip this tedious chore and create a healthier sleeping environment.
+“I get it about the dust mites, but I don’t want anyone to think I’m a slob!” you say?
+Watch this short video and decide whether you’d like to continue making your bed every day and continue to appear the “non-slob” — or if you’d rather skip this tedious chore, get back more of your lifetime, and create a healthier sleeping environment.